shayanshafquat/shayanshafquat.github.io/_pages/about.md

 ## Brief Bio
 ___

-My name is Shayan Shafquat.
-I am from a small place called “Hazaribagh” (a land of thousand gardens), India.
-I am a curious researcher on topics related to neuroscience, artificial intelligence.
+My name is Shayan Shafquat, and I hail from a small town called Hazaribagh (“the land of a thousand gardens”) in India.
+I am a researcher with a deep curiosity in neuroscience and artificial intelligence.
+I hold a Master’s degree in Computational Neuroscience, Cognition, and AI, as well as in Mathematics and Computing, which has shaped my approach to solving complex problems at the intersection of biology and AI.

-I have a masters degree in Mathematics and Computing.
-I have experience applying ML models, NLP techniques and reinforcement learning algorithms.
+I have hands-on experience in applying machine learning models, NLP techniques, and reinforcement learning algorithms across industries like transportation and healthcare.
+My recent work involves Neural Dynamics and Disease Modeling, simulating Alzheimer’s progression and analyzing brain networks during NREM sleep.
+I am also developing LLM-based applications and exploring the use of multi-agent systems for research enhancement.

-My thinking has been influenced by Geoffrey Hinton, Demis Hassabis, Yoshua Bengio and Terrence Sejnowski.
-I feel to create better AI agents; we must first study the emergence of intelligence in biological brains.
+Inspired by pioneers like Geoffrey Hinton, Demis Hassabis, Yoshua Bengio, and Terrence Sejnowski, I believe that to build better AI agents, we must first understand how intelligence emerges in biological brains.

-Other than this, I enjoy to read on startup culture of India.
-I also like to listen to a lot of different [music](https://open.spotify.com/user/542p87i1bwevu3h9q4ukv9fht?si=13f1fbb49e5a47a1), watch and play football.
+Outside of my professional interests, I enjoy reading about India’s startup culture, listening to a wide variety of [music](https://open.spotify.com/user/542p87i1bwevu3h9q4ukv9fht?si=13f1fbb49e5a47a1), and playing football.

 ## E-mail
 ___